dyl1x/portfolio/README.md

 # portfolio
-Collection of notable projects I have worked on
+Collection of notable projects that I have worked on